 “The most rewarding thing about my internship was definitely the PADI Rescue course.
 It taught me so much about myself, boosted my self-esteem and confidence in diving.
 The stars at Ngoboz, the Tollas Ghat, and swimming with sharks while whale calls echo through the ocean are definitely some highlights of living here.”

 Reserve Management & Research internship at Kruger National Park

 “Kruger National Park represents a mini-world, with people from all different backgrounds.
 It was a wonderful experience to meet people of varied language and culture, all with interest in environmental conservation.”

 Top internships in Arusha

 Arusha has a vibrant, friendly culture - one of the reasons all of our interns leave feeling like it’s their second home.
 It’s also the gateway to a range of world famous safari national parks and Mt.
 Kilimanjaro, Africa’s tallest mountain.

-Internship placements in Arusha are located within close proximity to comfortable, modern accommodation and cater to those interested in pursuing a career in the fields of Medicine or Education.
+Internship placements in Arusha are located within close proximity to comfortable, modern accommodation and cater to those interested in pursuing a career in the fields of Health or Social Sciences.

 “I was lucky that I felt at home in Arusha just a few days after arriving.
 We were a big group of interns and everyone was going through their own journey of adapting.
 But we knew we had a safe place to feel vulnerable, to ask for help and to share all the amazing and not so amazing experiences.